benhulan/conway/README.md

 ## Conway's Game of Life

-First iteration, work in progress.
+Second iteration, work in progress.